stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * The `layout(vertices=4) out` declaration specifies the number of control points to be processed by the shader (a quad in this case).

-* Since the shader is executed once per vertex it is common practice to the wrap the calculation of the tesselation levels in the conditional statement using the built-in GLSL `gl_InvocationID` variable.
+* Note that this shader is executed for each vertex but the tesselation levels only need to be calculated once per primitive.
+It is common practice to the wrap the calculation of the tesselation levels in the conditional statement using the built-in GLSL `gl_InvocationID` variable.

 Configuration of the tesselation stage in the pipeline is very trivial: